gislersoft/UAORecorridoVirtual/README.md

 # UAORecorridoVirtual
 Este es un recorrido virtual de pruebas por la UAO hecho en unity para la materia de fundamentos de realidad virtual

+### About Free Assets
+All assets downloaded from the asset store in this repositort has the FREE license for personal use, please refer to asset store to grab your copy this is a public an academic repository not intended for comercial use.

 ### Setup

 For Windows users: